jxin31415/virtual-cloth/README.md

 #### Smooth Shading Normals
 We implement smooth shading following the instructions here (https://computergraphics.stackexchange.com/questions/4031/programmatically-generating-vertex-normals).
 The idea here is that we should assign vertex normals to the average of the normals of all the faces that the vertex borders.
 This ensures that the cloth is smooth and hides the internal triangle mesh structure.

+To turn smooth shading on and off, press the `N` key.
+Smooth shading is by default on.
+When smooth shading is off, the scene instead uses flat shading, e.g. each triangle is a flat plane.
+Additionally, we only render half the triangles so that you can see exactly where the vertices are and how the triangles are being generated.

 ## Collisions
 We do some rudimentary collision tracking, such as colliding with the floor or with a sphere.